logo ASAP Utilities

 Parameters:

 # length = Optional, the length of the password.
 If omitted the length will be 8 characters.
-If the length given is less then 8, still a password of 8 characters will be returned.
+If the length given is less than 8, still a password of 8 characters will be returned.

 # use_symbols = Optional, is a logical value: to use special characters in the password = TRUE or omitted; to create a password without special characters = FALSE.